Some versions of Visual BCD Editor and Dual-boot Repair tool are applications based on .NET Framework 2.0.

 Changing both configuration files would allow the applications to run in a .NET 2 environment as well as in a .NET 4 environment.

-By default Windows 8 has .NET 4 installed.
+By default Windows 8 and Windows 10 have .NET 4 runtime installed.

 Note: Downgrading an application based on .NET 4 to .NET 2 by simply changing configuration file is not possible in general as .NET 4 is a superset of .NET 2.